 - Breach of the Duty – You must show that the defendant breached the above-described duty of care.
 For example, in the case of an auto accident, there may be evidence that the driver was texting while driving which caused them not to see you or your loved one in the crosswalk.
 Or, they may have been intoxicated or driving at a high rate of speed.
 This evidence can be established through accident scene photographs, deposition testimony, accident reports, eyewitnesses, and so forth;

 - Causation – You must show that the breach of the duty by the defendant directly caused (i.e. proximately caused) your injuries or the death of your loved one.

 As you can see, there are multiple hurdles that must be overcome to prevail in a pedestrian accident injury or wrongful death case.
 This is why you need an experienced and skilled Modesto personal injury lawyer to represent you.
 I am here to help you and I have the litigation experience to get the compensation you and your family rightly deserves.Modesto Pedestrian Accident Attorney

 I’m Ed Smith, a Modesto pedestrian accident attorney.
 If you’ve been seriously injured in a pedestrian accident, please call me promptly at (209) 227-1931 for free, friendly advice.
-Or, you may also speak with me free of charge at (800) 404-5400.

 I am a member of the Million Dollar Forum.
 This group is made up of the top US trial lawyers.
 Members of Million Dollar Forum have obtained million dollar verdicts.